Preksha-agarwal/Car-Price-Prediction/README.md

 ## Dataset

-The dataset used in this project is `Car_price.csv`.
+The dataset used in this project is taken from Kaggle and is called Car features and MSRP.
 It contains various features related to cars, such as:

 - Make
 - Model